-Medication-Assisted Treatment (MAT) is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders.
+AGAPE MAT drug rehabs West Palm Beach and fort Lauderdale defines medication assisted treatment or MAT.
+Medication assisted treatment is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders.
 Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with addiction, MAT can help sustain recovery.
 Learn about many of the substance use disorders that MAT is designed to address.

 Medications used in MAT are approved by the Food and Drug Administration (FDA), and MAT programs are clinically driven and tailored to meet each patient’s needs.
 Combining medications used in MAT with anxiety treatment medications can be fatal.
 Types of anxiety treatment medications include derivatives of Benzodiazepine, such as Xanax or Valium.

 If you’re ready to get your life back and enjoy sobriety for good, medication-assisted treatment can help.
 Our drug rehabs West Palm Beach and Fort Lauderdale locations can canhelp now!
 Instead of just treating physical symptoms with medication, medication-assisted treatment helps restore chemical balance in your brain.
 This is a process known as neurochemical rewiring.
 This method uses FDA-approved drugs like methadone and buprenorphine (Suboxone) to minimize cravings and help you develop healthier patterns of behavior.
 Essentially, these medications make it easier for you to overcome withdrawal symptoms.
 They reduce drug use without experiencing intense cravings or dangerous side effects.
 To learn more about whether it’s right for you, we encourage you to call (888) 614-0077 today and speak with one of our mental health care coordinators.